Nurse practitioners work as primary and specialty care providers to diagnose patients, design treatment plans, and prescribe medications.

-Nurse practitioners may specialize in a variety of areas.
+NPs can specialize in a variety of areas.
 A pediatric nurse practitioner treats children from birth through young adulthood.
 A family nurse practitioner, also known as a family health nurse practitioner or family practice nurse practitioner, offers primary care to patients of all ages.

 Physician Assistant vs. Nurse Practitioner

-While physician assistants (PAs) and nurse practitioners perform similar roles in the medical system, their training draws on two different models.
-PA training borrows from the physician training model of medical school, while nurse practitioners use the nursing model, which offers more patient-centered training.The Best Medical & Pharmacy Programs in the World Today
+While PAs and NPs perform similar roles in the medical system, their training follows two different models.
+PA training borrows from the physician training model of medical school, while nurse practitioners use the nursing model, which offers more patient-centered training.

 Nurse Practitioner vs. RN

 Nurse practitioners have more responsibilities than registered nurses (RNs) and earn higher salaries.
 While RNs earn a median salary of more than $73,000 a year, the median nurse practitioner salary exceeds $109,000.
 NPs also need additional training, which they often must earn through a master's program.

 An RN can become a nurse practitioner through an RN-to-NP or RN-to-MSN program.
 These programs are designed for RNs who don't hold a bachelor of science in nursing (BSN).
 RNs can also pursue RN-to-BSN programs to earn a bachelor's before applying to master's programs.

 LPN vs. Nurse Practitioner